 The American Diabetes Association recommends consuming three to five servings of vegetables per day.
 A serving is roughly one-half cup of cooked vegetables or 1 cup of raw vegetables.
 Non-starchy vegetables, such as leafy greens and cruciferous plants, are low in carbohydrates and calories, plus they contain fiber and other nutrients, too.

 People with diabetes do not have to fear fat.
 While it’s always a good idea to steer clear of the unhealthy fats (such as trans fat and saturated fats), mono- and polyunsaturated fats are a good choice because they can help lower bad (low-density lipoprotein, or LDL) cholesterol levels.

 Good fats, sometimes called “heart-healthy” fats, come from foods such as avocado, nuts and seeds, olives, and olive and canola oils.
 High-fat fish such as albacore tuna, sardines and salmon also provide valuable omega-3 fatty acids that can promote heart health.

-So there you have it—focus on the nutritious foods you can eat while managing your diabetes, you’ll realize that you don’t have to deprive yourself.
+So, there you have it—healthy food for people with diabetes.
+Focus on the nutritious foods you can eat while managing your diabetes and you’ll realize that you don’t have to deprive yourself.
 Rather, you’ll likely notice a boost in energy and overall health, simply by making good food choices.